prathiksaa1503/connect-four-realtime-game/README.md

-# Connect Four – Real-Time Multiplayer Game
+# Connect Four – Real-Time - Game

 This project is a complete implementation of a real-time multiplayer Connect Four (4 in a Row) game built as part of a Backend Engineering assignment.
 The focus of this project is on real-time communication, backend correctness, and clean system design, with a simple frontend for interaction.